uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/containers/container_range.rst

 ``ContainerRange`` is a range that represents a concurrent container or a part of the container.

-``ContainerRange`` object can be used to traverse the container in parallel algorithms like ``parallel_for``.
+The ``ContainerRange`` object can be used to traverse the container in parallel algorithms like ``parallel_for``.

 The type ``CR`` satisfies the ``ContainerRange`` requirements if: